City of Elk Grove

 • Place leaking containers in a large plastic container with a tight-fitting lid.

-• Secure products upright in cardboard box so that they do not tip over in transport.
+• Secure products upright in a cardboard box so they do not tip during transport.

 • Transport products in the back of a pickup truck or in a car trunk.
-Ensure adequate ventilation if transported in car passenger compartment.
+Ensure ventilation if in a passenger compartment.

-• Keep flammables out of direct sunlight and away from sources of heat, spark, flame, or ignition.
+• Keep flammables out of direct sunlight and away from heat, sparks, flames, or ignition.
 Do not smoke.

 • Acids